n-shape/.github/profile/README.md

 3. Provide comprehensive analysis tools, including stress analysis and performance metrics, to ensure the integrity and functionality of optimized designs.

-4. Support collaboration by enabling seamless sharing and version control of projects.

-5. Continuously improve the software through updates and user feedback to stay ahead of industry trends and emerging technologies.

-6. Foster a community of users and experts who can exchange knowledge and best practices in topological optimization.
+4. Foster a community of users and experts who can exchange knowledge and best practices in topological optimization.

-## Collaboration
+## Collaboration & Development

+The 12 factor app, namely (https://12factor.net/) should be followed.
 Whether you are a software developer, an engineer, or a UX designer, your expertise can contribute to the success of the mission.

 ## Stakeholders